Port Orchard Independent: History

 In 1923, Guy Wetzel purchased the Independent and published it for two decades.
 A year after the sale Wetzel bought and installed a new linotype machine.
 On May 1, 1943, L.K.
 Lathrop of Poulsbo and Willard Chase of Renton bought the paper from Wetzel.
 Lathrop sold it in June 1947 to Jack.
 H. Rogers, a state senator who owned the Manette News and Kitsap County News.
 In June 1955, the Bremerton Typographical Union Local 699 went on strike and picketed outside the Independent's office.
 The union had been contracted to work at the paper's plant since 1942 and claimed owner Rogers refused to renew their contract and hired non-union workers to replace them.

 In September 1966, Jack and Dorothy Rogers sold the paper, along with the East Bremerton News and Silverdale Breeze, to Independent Publishing Co.
 Ace Comstock owned a third of the new business while Dave and Verda Averill owned two thirds.
 Tom Meyers of Port Orchard was also listed as an owner of the corporation.
 Comstock was named publisher while the Averills focused on their other two papers, the Kitsap County Herald and Bainbridge Island Review.

 In June 1976, Comstock sold the paper to J. Burton Clark of Port Orchard, John and Bob Platt of Gig Harbor, and AJ Walters of Seattle.
 Clark owned the Tacoma Review and Yukon Harbor Village, while the Platts owned the Peninsula Gateway.
 At that time the paper had a 4,300 circulation.
 Printing was moved to Gig Harbor following the sale.

 In December 1985, David and Judy Enersen bought the paper from Jane and Paul Griffin, who operated an office supply store in town.
 On June 1, 1987, a fire caused by an electrical appliance destroyed the paper's office and caused $400,000 of damage.
 At the time the paper had three news staffers, a 8,000 circulation and was printed twice weekly.
 The paper's archive was unharmed.
-In May 1988, the couple sold the paper to Whidbey Press Inc., a subsidy of Black Press Media.
-The subsidy's name was later changed to Sound Publishing.
+In May 1988, the couple sold the paper to Whidbey Press Inc., a subsidiary of Black Press Media.
+The subsidiary’s name was later changed to Sound Publishing.
 In 2024, Black Press was acquired by Carpenter Media Group.